muratk5n/thirdwave/en/README.md

 ---

-Not trying to make an incendiary remark on NATO, the org is useful where it is available.

----

-Wooow.. my map shows a drug export route from Belgium to US..
-Maybe this nato connection was key for that..

-Voltaire.net: "Ecstasy lab seized on Kleine-Brogel NATO base"

----

 Another reason why we should switch to sealed-off controlled vertical-farming style environments.
 It is baffling humankind is relying on some bees or natural pollinators to suvive (if the